-Having been at the Institute for 24 years, Kim Simon is currently involved in developing and scaling the Institute’s impact and reach globally.
-She directs the development and implementation of key public engagement programs that connect USC Shoah Foundation to its many distinct audiences.
-Guiding the Institute’s work to serve a variety of constituencies, Simon ties together many layers of service that include global initiatives, media production, and collection of new testimonies, including the Dimensions in Testimony program and the identification of areas of current conflict, from current Antisemitism to contemporary hate-based violence.
+Having been at the Institute for 25 years, Kim Simon was involved in developing and scaling the Institute’s impact and reach globally.
+She directed the development and implementation of key public engagement programs that connect USC Shoah Foundation to its many distinct audiences.
+Guiding the Institute’s work to serve a variety of constituencies, Simon tied together many layers of service that included global initiatives, media production, and collection of new testimonies, including the Dimensions in Testimony program and the identification of areas of current conflict, from current Antisemitism to contemporary hate-based violence.

-She also oversees the executive office and communications and serves as the bridge and key professional partner to the advancement team and to the lay leadership in supporting their engagement with the Institute.
+She also oversaw the executive office and communications and served as the bridge and key professional partner to the advancement team and to the lay leadership in supporting their engagement with the Institute.

 As Director of Programs, Simon defined and directed the national and international education agenda while leading global communications and public outreach.
 When the Institute merged with the University of Southern California, Simon oversaw the development of the USC Shoah Foundation’s new identity and branding.